 One restless night, as I was flipping through the TV channels, I came across a Mexican cooking show.
 Note this was back in the early 80’s prior to the well-produced food TV shows we’ve become accustomed to seeing.
 A young man was with his grandmother demonstrating how she made Hojarascas.

 Fortunately, I am fluent in Spanish and was able to follow the broadcast.
 Her recipe was very similar to the one I had BUT the big difference was the method she used to make the dough.
 The very next day I made a batch of these cookies using my same recipe with the technique I had learned.
 SUCCESS!
-This recipe has become a part of my holiday tradition.

 -MBK